AnarchyNinetyNine/bloodlink_v1/README.md

 'DATABASE_URL'
 This is the connection string for your PostgreSQL database.
 Replace the placeholders as follows:

-- '<user>': Your PostgreSQL username
+- <user>: Your PostgreSQL username
-- '<password>': Your PostgreSQL password
+- <password>: Your PostgreSQL password
-- '<database>': The name of your database
+- <database>: The name of your database

 Ensure the database is accessible from your development environment.